scriptsandthings/Jamf_things/Configuration Profiles/com.github.macadmins.nudge/ReadMe.md

-# Nudge - macOS Update Managment - 12.4 - v3.3.plist
+# Nudge - macOS Update Managment - 12.4 - v3.4.plist

 ## About this profile

-The following two keys may not be set (5 occurences total to enter the URL), and will need to be added/configured to point to the proper Jamf Self Service policy installation URLs for Intel and Apple Silicon for your macOS Monterey upgrade workflow.
+The following two keys may not be set (3 occurences total to enter the URL), and will need to be added/configured to point to the proper Jamf Self Service policy installation URLs for Intel and Apple Silicon for your macOS Monterey upgrade workflow.
 Also configure the iconLightPath / iconDarkPath if you'd like otherwise remove it if the OS isn't pre-cached prior to launching Nudge.

-osVersionRequirements - Configured - macOS Big Sur Clients
-- actionButtonPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL
-- majorUpgradeAppPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL

-osVersionRequirements - Configured - macOS Monterey Clients
+osVersionRequirements - Configured
 - actionButtonPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL
 - majorUpgradeAppPath - Self Service macOS Monterey Policy URL (architecture specific policies) - Install or View URL